cognitedata/cdp-spark-datasource/README.md

 Raw tables are organized in databases and tables so you'll need to provide these as options to the DataFrameReader.
 `publicdata` does not contain any raw tables so you'll need access to a project with raw table data.

+Two additonal options are required:
+- `database`: The name of the database in Cognite Data Platform's "raw" storage to use.
+It must exist, and will not be created if it does not.
+- `table`: The name of the table in Cognite Data Platform's "raw" storage to use.
+It must exist in the given `database` option, and will not be created if it does not.

+You can optionally have Spark infer the DataFrame schema with the following options:
+- `inferSchema`: Set this to `"true"` to enable schema inference.
+The inferred schema can also be used for inserting new rows.
+- `inferSchemaLimit`: The number of rows to use for inferring the schema of this table.
+The default is to read all rows.

 ```scala
 val df = spark.read.format("com.cognite.spark.datasource")
   .option("apiKey", "myApiKey")